ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* thickness_field_type

-The type of the Thickness field ‘absolute’ or ‘relative’
+The type of Thickness field.
+Valid options: ‘absolute’ or ‘relative’.

 <a id="compolyx.ModelingPly.use_default_draping_mesh_size"></a>